Native American genocide in the United States: Memory and legacy

 The United States has to date not undertaken any truth commission nor built a memorial for the genocide of Indigenous people.
 It does not acknowledge nor compensate for the historical violence against Native Americans that occurred during territorial expansion to the West Coast.
 American museums such as the Smithsonian Institution do not dedicate a section to the genocide.
 In 2013, the National Congress of American Indians passed a resolution to create a space for the National American Indian Holocaust Museum inside the Smithsonian, but it was ignored by the latter.

 International politics

-At times, world leaders have invoked the genocide of Indigenous peoples to criticize the US.
-China has recognized the genocide, and in March 2021, mentioned it in response to assessments from the US and other countries that its persecution of Uyghurs constituted genocide.
-After US president Joe Biden released a statement recognizing the Armenian genocide in April 2021, Turkish president Recep Tayyip Erdoğan used the genocide of Native Americans to deny the Armenian genocide and accuse Biden of hypocrisy.
+In March 2022, China's Ministry of Foreign Affairs published a formal communiqué titled "The American Genocide of the Indians—Historical Facts and Real Evidence", which concluded that US policies against Native Americans constituted genocide under both international law and US domestic law, and called on the US government to address its "hypocrisy and double standards on human rights issues, and take seriously the severe racial problems and atrocities in its own country."
+Chinese officials have also cited the history of Native Americans in response to the United States and international accusations that China's persecution of Uyghurs constituted genocide, with China's foreign minister dismissing those accusations as "absurd" and a "complete lie", while pointing to the treatment of Native Americans as the real genocide.
+After US president Joe Biden released a statement recognizing the Armenian genocide in April 2021, Turkish president Recep Tayyip Erdoğan cited the genocide of Native Americans to deny the Armenian genocide and accuse Biden of hypocrisy.